 As well as a full range of treatments in its eight treatment rooms, the spa has indoor and outdoor pools, a rainforest shower, gym, and outdoor hot tub and even an Isopod salt water flotation tank for the ultimate in relaxation.

-Ockenden Manor is in the heart of Cuckfield, a pretty West Sussex village not for from Hayward’s Heath and the M23, and it was there I headed, chakras aglow, in search of a pre-dinner drink.
-I found the perfect place, the White Harte Inn, which had low, exposed beams, three guest ales and friendly locals and after a quick restorative I emerged back into the night, post-massage and pint, ready for a quick shower before dinner back at Ockenden Manor.
+Ockenden Manor is in the heart of Cuckfield, a pretty West Sussex village not far from Hayward’s Heath and the M23, and it was there I headed, chakras aglow, in search of a pre-dinner drink.
+I found the perfect place, the White Harte, which had low, exposed beams, three guest ales and friendly locals and after a quick restorative or two I emerged back into the night, ready for a quick shower before dinner back at Ockenden Manor.

 Due to a wardrobe malfunction, namely leaving the left half of my pair of heels back in London, I emerged from my room looking quite smart in a little black dress… and a pair of running trainers.
 This made the short walk along the drive to the dining room in the main hotel building rather smooth, but my arrival at the reception rather embarrasing.
 Thankfully the dining room itself was dark and the tablecloth long so I could hide the offending footwear out of sight.

 The restaurant, under head chef Stephen Crane, claims to have ‘some of the finest food in southern England’ which is quite a boast.
 Judging by my starter of hand-dived scallops, with assiette of cauliflower and perigord truffle, it was a claim well made, as it was really delicious, full of flavour and the scallops cooked superbly.